patatahooligan/diceroll/README.md

 * Cleaner error messages.
 Now it just outputs the rust assertion failures.
 * man page & --help option
 * Maybe some indication of lowest/highest rolls, eg color-coding.
 This is useful for automatic failures & criticals.
+* Add advantage/disadvantage
+* Some form of preconfigured rolls.
+Could be as simple as a configuration file with named rolls

+      attack: 1d20+7

+  useable as

+      diceroll attack

+  Or maybe a rudimentary character sheet from which the rolls can be automatically generated.